Wanna check out the magnificent buddha statues in Japan? Here are the great Buddha statues in Japan.

 Great Buddha Statues in Japan: FAQs

-In Japan, what is the most famous sculpture?
+In Japan, what is the most famous Buddha Statue?

 The Nara Daibutsu is considered one of Japan’s most important Buddha statues.
 This artifact is kept at Nara prefecture’s historical temple, Todaiji.